 Let’s take a closer look at the differences between subdomains and subdirectories.
 The most basic difference is how WordPress creates URLs for them.
 A subdomain is a part of your root domain.
-If set your blog as its own subdomain, then a blog post URL would look like blog.yoursite.com/blog-post-title.
+If you set your blog as its own subdomain, then a blog post URL would look like blog.yoursite.com/blog-post-title.
 If you set up your blog to run on subdirectories, then a blog post URL would look like yoursite.com/blog/blog-post-title.

 The key difference between subdomains and subdirectories is where your content is hosted.
 Subdomains are considered equal and distinct from root domains.
 That means instead of aggregating backlinks to your main domain, you're “splitting” them between your subdomain and primary domain.
 This phenomenon can lessen the chances of your subdomain's content ranking.
 Subdirectories, on the other hand, are considered part of your root domain so any keywords they rank for or backlinks they receive will strengthen the authority of your domain.

 In short, if you're a startup or small business looking to optimize your SEO, consider subdirectories over subdomains.
 For larger blog operations, consider setting up your blog as a subdomain.
 This structure is better suited for organizing a large and growing body of content in the long term, especially if that content isn’t directly correlated with your root domain.

 However you decide to set up your blog, you’ll need to choose a website hosting provider that can provide the speed, support, and security you need to manage it.
 You can create a new domain, subdomain, or subdirectory, or connect an existing one when signing up with your hosting provider.